-Now taken over by a property developer, with plans to demolish the studio in the future.
+Taken over by a property developer in 2016, and opened as Wembley Park Troubadour Theatre in 2019.
 The studio was known as Fountain Studios in the last years of its’ life as a TV broadcast studio.

 The studio has a long history (see Chronology below) of both film and TV production.

 The studios were the home of The X Factor shows as they closed but have a long list of other projects from blockbusters to commercials, alongside the constant presence of it’s neighbour the Wembley Stadium.